Doubz/Doubz/README.md

 ### 👨🏻‍💻 About Me

 💬 Thinking ...\
-🤔 Focus on front-end development ...\
+🤔 Focus on full-stack development ...\
 🌱 Currently living in Shenzhen.

 ### 🛠 Technology Stack